-The fundamentals of dialectical understanding of human language include (but are not limited to):
+Here are some fundamentals of the dialectical understanding of human language:

-Human Language is a complex natural/ human/ social phenomenon; it has many dimensions/dualities (i.e., its psychophysical, socio-historical, emotional-rational aspects, etc.; Re: SLT Lecture 1 for Semester I, 2010, and Appendices I & II at the end of these notes).

-- Language should be studied as the complex whole: The general principle of holism was concisely summarized by Aristotle in the Metaphysics: 'The whole is more than the sum of its parts' (1045a10). - Word-meanings are the smallest units of Language that retain all of its properties (physical: sound or sign; psychological: meaning; sociohistorical: being the product of society, they live in the society that creates/ conceptualizes them in time. - 4.
+- 1. Human Language is a complex natural/ human/ social phenomenon; it has many dimensions/dualities (i.e., its psycho-physical, socio-historical, emotional-rational aspects, etc.; Re: SLT Lecture 1 for Semester I, 2010, and Appendices I & II at the end of these notes). - 2.
+Language should be studied as the complex whole: The general principle of holism was concisely summarized by Aristotle in the Metaphysics: 'The whole is more than the sum of its parts' (1045a10). - 3.
+Word-meanings are the smallest units of Language that retain all of its properties (physical: sound or sign; psychological: meaning; sociohistorical: being the product of society, they live in the society that creates/ conceptualizes them in time. - 4.
 Our meanings (those individual, personal generalizations we make) are defined by how we use words ('words acquire their true meaning only in the nexus of the proposition' (S/V/C) and in the context of use). - 5.
 Every word is a generalization in the collective mind of the speech community; every proposition is generalization in the mind of the individual speaker / listener / reader.
 Therefore, 'indeterminacy of meaning' results: we all make sense of things in our own heads. - 6.
 Meaning, and consciousness generally are possible only through the act of thought (generalization):